pydio/pydio-doc-admin-guide/5_access_controls/5_security_policies.md

 To gain a deeper understanding of the model, the reader will find these links valuable:

 - [IAM Policies - AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html): learn all about AWS Identity and Access Management (IAM) policies and how they work.
-- The Github [Ladon](https://github.com/ory/ladon) page: Ladon is the SDK for access control policies that is used uner the hood.
+- The Github [Ladon](https://github.com/ory/ladon) page: Ladon is the SDK for access control policies that is used under the hood.

 ## How do Security Policies work?